Table of Contents

-Designed to keep children and all passengers safe when on the road, the Georgia car seat laws for 2020 regarding car seats and seat belts must be properly followed by all passengers to ensure safety.
+Designed to keep children and all passengers safe when on the road, the Georgia car seat laws regarding car seats and seat belts must be properly followed by all passengers to ensure safety.
 Understanding these laws is imperative for anyone who will be living or traveling in Georgia, as a full and complete understanding will ensure safety and eliminate the risk of a fine.

 The law regarding car seats changed in Georgia in 2011.
 As of July 1, 2011, all children who are under eight years old must be in an appropriate and secured car seat or booster seat.
 They must be properly restrained whether they are in a van, passenger car, or a pickup truck.